Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2. Apply color space

-5. Render targets
+5. Render AOVs

 The Flair Renderer is a tool that allows to easily render image sequences and their AOVs.
 The tool itself is roughly divided into three sections: Directory, AOVs to render and Settings.